 If we strongly believe that the pupil would thrive at Stonyhurst and would contribute positively to the school community, we will endeavour to make a Stonyhurst education affordable for them.

-Bursaries may be made available to parents/guardians of children entering any year of Stonyhurst (see the School’s Admissions Policy).
-They are awarded at the discretion of the Governors, and the Headmasters and Bursar and Clerk to the Governors are responsible for the management and coordination of the process, as follows:
+Bursaries are available to parents/guardians of children joining Stonyhurst from 11+ onwards (see the School’s Admissions Policy).
+On occasions, exceptions are made to this rule, with decisions being at the discretion of the Headmasters and Bursar.
+All bursaries are awarded at the discretion of the Governors, with the Headmasters, Bursar and the Clerk to the Governors being responsible for the management and coordination of the process.

-- Step 1 – parents/guardians seeking a bursary are required to complete an application form which seeks to establish the financial circumstances of the household.
-The form, which requests details of income and capital, may be found at Appendix A and must be accompanied 3 by full documentary evidence.
-The completed forms, together with the necessary documentary evidence, are to be submitted to the Bursary as specified in the provided timetable.
+Step 1 - Parents/guardians seeking a bursary are required to complete an online application form which seeks to establish the financial circumstances of the household.
+The completed forms, together with the necessary documentary evidence, are to be submitted to the Bursar within two weeks of the online form being issued.

-- Step 2 – the Bursar and Clerk to the Governors assesses all applications in order to establish the likely level of support which will be required in order to allow the child to attend the school.
-This may involve the Bursar and Clerk to the Governors, or his representative, visiting the parent/guardian home to ensure the information has been correctly interpreted and the basis of the financial assessment has been fair.
+Step 2 - The Bursar and the Clerk to the Governors assess all applications in order to establish the likely level of support which will be required in order to allow the child to attend the school.
+This may involve the Bursar and Clerk to the Governors, or their representative, visiting the parents’/guardians’ home to ensure the information has been correctly interpreted and the basis of the financial assessment has been fair.

-- Step 3 – the Bursar and Clerk to the Governors prepares a recommendation in accordance with the Stonyhurst confidential scale of awards which is considered with the Headmasters and a joint recommendation is then reached.
+Step 3 - The Bursar and the Clerk to the Governors prepare a recommendation in accordance with the Stonyhurst confidential scale of awards which is considered with the Headmasters and a joint recommendation is then reached.
+There will be an expectation for all families to have met either the Heads of Schools or Head of Admissions as part of the application process.